What Product Marketing Is and What a Product Marketer Does

 the main activities of a product marketer

-Traditional marketing is a broader function responsible for communicating value to prospects.
+Traditional marketing is a broader function that is responsible for communicating value to prospects.
 This includes content marketing, performance marketing, brand strategy, and more.

-Product Marketing specializes in helping your product get adopted by the market, and of course, helping shape the product.
-Product marketers should be a core component of the product development process and should work closely with Product and Growth teams within an organization.
+Product Marketers should be a core component of the product development process and should work closely with Product and Growth teams within an organization.

-There are some overlaps of course, such as conducting market research and thinking about your positioning and messaging.
-This is why a good product marketing strategy will involve both teams working closely together.
+There are some overlaps, like conducting market research, positioning, and messaging.
+This is why a good Product Marketing strategy involves both teams working closely together.

 Product Marketing vs. Product Management